temporal-community/temporal-ai-agent/setup.md

 ```
 If you're running your train API above on a different host/port then change the API URL in `Program.cs`.
 Otherwise, be sure to run it using `python thirdparty/train_api.py`.

-### Money Movement Scenario
+#### Goals: Money Movement
-This scenario _can_ initiate a secondary workflow to move money.
+- `AGENT_GOAL=goal_fin_move_money` - This scenario _can_ initiate a secondary workflow to move money.
 Check out [this repo](https://github.com/temporal-sa/temporal-money-transfer-java) - you'll need to get the worker running and connected to the same account as the agentic worker.
 By default it will _not_ make a real workflow, it'll just fake it.
 If you get the worker running and want to start a workflow, in your [.env](./.env):
 ```bash
 FIN_START_REAL_WORKFLOW=FALSE #set this to true to start a real workflow
 ```

-## Customizing the Agent
+## Customizing the Agent Further
 - `tool_registry.py` contains the mapping of tool names to tool definitions (so the AI understands how to use them)
 - `goal_registry.py` contains descriptions of goals and the tools used to achieve them
 - The tools themselves are defined in their own files in `/tools`